nikosn/xk6-ocsp/README.md

 # xk6-ocsp
-k6 extension to test OCSP responders
+A [k6](https://k6.io) extension to test [OCSP](https://datatracker.ietf.org/doc/html/rfc6960) responders.

-Feel free to send PRs, as this does not support brainpool curves at all and RSASSAPSS for OCSP signatures.
+Feel free to send PRs, current limitations:
+- no support for "exotic" ECC curves (e.g. brainpool) in certificates
+- RSASSAPSS is not supported for OCSP signatures

 ## Build